German Adjective Endings

 - “Dem jungen Mann wird übel.” – The young man gets sick.

-So, as you can observe in these examples, you have always have to be careful!
+So, as you can observe in these examples, you always have to be careful!
 Always try to keep in mind the number, case and gender of your noun.

 German Adjective Endings for Nouns with an indefinite Article

 So, in this table we have used the German adjective “schön” (pretty).
 Of course, all of you remember German indefinite articles.
 But just in case you don’t, there are “ein, eine”.
-Finally, let’s use some example to get sure that you use these German adjective endings in the right way.
+Finally, let’s use some examples to get sure that you use these German adjective endings in the right way.